grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 - Verify that you have write permission to the Prometheus data source.
 Otherwise, you will not be able to create or update Grafana Mimir managed alerting rules.

-- For Mimir and Loki data sources, enable the ruler API by configuring their respective services.
+- For Grafana Mimir and Loki data sources, enable the ruler API by configuring their respective services.

   - **Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
 To edit rules, configure one of the other rule storage types.